morwarid1/morwarid1.github.io/_posts/2021-02-07-Instacart.md

 Key Questions from Sales and Marketing team |
 ---------------------------------------------------|
-What is the busiest days of the week and hours of the day are? |
+What are the busiest days of the week and hours of the day are? |
 Times of the day when people spend the most money. |
 Which departments have the highest frequency of product orders? |
 What are the different types of customers in the system and how their ordering behaviors differ? |